VahidMostofi/dbio/README.md

       - $HOME/data:/var/lib/postgresql/data/
   ```
 - While there is no volume mapping by default for the database, if you don't use `docker-compose down` to stop the stack, the database container will probably have the data next time.
 Be safe and use `docker-compose down` to stop everything gracefully.
+- As this is just a sample, `sslmode` is disable.

 ## Items that need to be improved
 - Random value generators returns random values only based on the type, this can be improved to work based on another configuration file to generate random values based on specific event and field (`Time` is an exception and random values for this field follow a patter to makes the simulation feels more natural).